Social and Emotional Mental Health

-At Knypersley, looking after our children's mental health and emotional well-being is a key priority.
+At Knypersley, looking after our children's and families' mental health and emotional well-being is a key priority.
 Social and Emotional Mental Health (SEMH) includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
-If you feel your child requires support with their mental health please speak to your child's class teacher or Mrs Beckett, as Inclusion Lead.
+If you feel your child requires support with their mental health please speak to your child's class teacher or Miss Leese, as Inclusion Lead.
 The SEMH pathway below outlines the support we are able to offer.
 Parents/carers may also find the links below useful.

 The Mental Health Support Team from North Staffordshire Combined Healthcare NHS Trust 'Trailblazers' is now working within our school.
 This team consists of Educational Mental Health Practitioners and Mental Health Practitioners with a variety of qualifications such as school nurses, social workers and mental health nurses.
 This team aims to work with our school promoting positive well-being, preventing poor mental health and raising awareness of mental health.